baka-rust/lain/README.md

 ## about
 `lain` is being developed with a few precepts in mind:
 * lambda is law - all concepts resolve to `atoms` (fundamental types)
-* side-effects are bad, functional programming is good (although shouldn't be enforced)
+* side-effects are bad, functional programming is good
 * all complex data-structures can be represented by less complex ones
 * grammar should be driven by design, not the other way around
+* advanced syntax should come from abstraction and sugar, which should be implemented in the language itself
 * package structure should be obvious, and enforce good design/paradigms -- use "first require concatenation"

 ## proposed design: